SFOE/BFE-Chatbot-Joule-Verne/README.md

 ## Joule Verne Overview
 ### Presentation
 ![Watch the demo](docs/bfe-chatbot-demo-ezgif.com-speed.gif)
 Joule Verne is a chatbot that was designed with the aim of answering requests received by the Swiss Federal Office of Energy (SFOE), ranging from the general public to parliamentaries.
 It was built solely using public data, that can be found on the [Publication database](https://www.bfe.admin.ch/bfe/en/home/news-und-medien/publikationen.exturl.html/aHR0cHM6Ly9wdWJkYi5iZmUuYWRtaW4uY2gvZW4vc3VjaGU=.html?keywords=&q=&from=20.10.2025&to=24.10.2025&nr=), as well as the official [website](https://www.bfe.admin.ch/bfe/en/home.html) of the SFOE.
 The main purpose of this agent is to support the Bundes-und Parliamentsgeschäfte Section to answer all letters addressed to the SFOE.
-Sources are explicited with each answers and can be downloaded for consultation.
+Sources are explicited with each answer and can be downloaded for consultation.

 ### Usage